AndrewEllis93/Print-Tuning-Guide/articles/retraction.md

     - Count the rings (from the bottom), subtract 1, and multiply by your "step" value.
         - In my opinion, choose a height **1-2 rings higher** than where the stringing disappears.
 This just gives you a bit more headroom for filaments that may behave a bit differently.
         - We are subtracting 1 because the first ring is 0 retraction.

+## If You Are Having Persistent Issues:
+- **Ensure that your filament is dry.** Wet filament can cause near-unfixable stringing.
+    - Even brand new, factory sealed filament can still come wet.
+- Ensure that your hotend is not leaking around the threads or heat break.
+This can indicate that your nozzle or heatbreak is loose or not making adequate contact.
+    - Your nozzle should be hot tightened (to the manufacturer's recommended torque specification if possible).
+    - On most hotends *(particularly ones without a free-floating heater block like the v6 & Dragonfly)*, the nozzle should not be "bottomed out" against the heater block.
+You should see a little bit of a gap/thread.
+If the nozzle is bottomed out, that means that the heatbreak is not screwed in far enough and is not making adequate contact.
+- You may need to use less z hop (z lift).
+I run 0.2mm.
+Much higher than 0.3mm gives me stringing.
+- Your retraction/unretraction speeds may be too fast *(or too slow - but anecdotally I have had better results with slower speeds, around 30mm/s).*
+- Make sure you are not overextruding.
+Tuning article [:page_facing_up:here](/articles/extrusion_multiplier.md).
+- Try extruding and then retracting (with the e motor off) by turning the extruder by hand.
+There shouldn't be too much of a "dead zone" when reversing directions.
+This could indicate too much backlash, a loose grub screw, or another extruder issue.
+- Your pressure advance may be too low.
+- If all else fails, rebuild your extruder/toolhead.

 ---